Wildlife In DC

 The District of Columbia is home to a surprising amount of wildlife.
-Even though the city has no remote wilderness areas where wildlife can live in absolute seclusion, its proximity to Rock Creek Park, the Chesapeake Bay and the Anacostia and Potomac River, still make D.C. a very attractive place for many animals.
-They make their homes in our parks, forests, rivers and streams and now, with greater and greater frequency, in close proximity to our urban areas.
+Even though the city has no remote wilderness areas where wildlife can live in absolute seclusion, its proximity to Rock Creek Park, the Chesapeake Bay, and the Anacostia and Potomac Rivers, still make DC a very attractive place for many animals.
+They make their homes in our parks, forests, rivers, and streams, and now, with greater and greater frequency, in close proximity to our urban areas.

 Living so close to urban development presents these animals with new challenges and dangers.
 They can be hit by cars, attacked by domestic animals, or simply have their homes destroyed by development and human carelessness.

 If you are interested in learning more about wildlife in DC, click here.

 Some simple things you can do to help wildlife are: